Why Does My Car Make a Clicking Noise When I Try to Start It?

 Should I check the starter motor?

-Yes, it is advisable to try checking the starter motor if your car will not start but you do hear a clicking.
+Yes, it is advisable to check the starter motor if your car won’t start, even if you hear a clicking sound.
 Inspect the starter for outward damage or listen for an alternate sound when attempting to crank your vehicle.
-In case the starter is suspected to be faulty, it could need to be replaced.
+If the starter is suspected to be faulty, it may need to be replaced.
+A shortened solenoid or damaged wiring could fully disable the starter.

 How can I tell if the ignition switch is faulty?

 The ignition switch might not be sending the proper signal to the starter, preventing it from engaging.
-Bad or worn-out ignition switch will rob starting power from your car.
-The signs may include dashboard lights that won’t come on, broken electric accessories, or a key that turns but won’t respond.
-You may have the ignition switch checked by a mechanic if you think the ignition switch has worn out.
+Software errors can also affect ignition communication with the starter, a common issue in modern vehicles.
+A faulty or worn-out ignition switch can deprive your car of its starting power.
+The signs may include dashboard lights that won’t come on, broken electrical accessories, or a key that turns but won’t respond.
+Electrical failures can also affect speaker output and other devices.
+You may want to have the ignition switch checked by a mechanic if you suspect it has worn out.

 What tools do I need to troubleshoot the issue?